merkle-pay/merkle-pay/README.md

 ---

-**Accept stablecoin payments on Solana, Base, SUI, TRON, Polygon, Arbitrum, Optimism and more with ease—built for creators, indie hackers, and small businesses.**
+**Accept stablecoin payments on Solana, Base, SUI, Polygon, Arbitrum, Optimism and more with ease—built for creators, indie hackers, and small businesses.**

 Merkle Pay is a non-custodial web platform enabling users to quickly set up payment pages for receiving stablecoins like USDT and USDC directly to their own wallets on **multiple blockchains**.